DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 ![create table](https://i.imgur.com/W6fa8lA.png)

-Phew!!! :relieved: Now that our table is all set up, we need to define some permissions on it regarding which user can access what data or who can do mutations in this table.
+Phew!!!
+Now that our table is all set up, we need to define some permissions on it regarding which user can access what data or who can do mutations in this table.
 To do so navigate to your table by clicking on the table name in the left panel, then go to the permissions tab.

 Now follow the following steps: